ti-cortex-m4/demo-java-completablefuture/readme.md

 ## Futures and promises

 Future/promise is the high-level concurrency constructs that decouple a value (a future) from how it is computed (a promise).
 That allows writing more fluent concurrent programs that transfer objects between threads without using any explicit synchronization mechanisms.
-The futures/promises construct works very well when multiple threads work on different tasks and the results need to be combined by the main thread.
+The future/promise constructs are often used when multiple threads work on different tasks and the results need to be combined by the main thread.

 Implementations of future/promise exist in many programming languages: